cyhnkckali/vue3-color-picker/README.md

 # Vue 3 Color Picker

 A colour selective component for Vue 3.
 Fast and with small package size.
 Gradient and Solid in one!
+No dependency!
+Fully customisable!

 [Live Demo](https://cyhnkckali.github.io/vue3-color-picker/)